sst/guide/_chapters/handle-404s.md

 ![Router 404 page screenshot](/assets/router-404-page.png)

-Next up, we are going to configure our app with the info of our backend resources.
+Next up, we are going to allow our users to login and sign up for our app!